Arctodus: Nitrogen-15

-Elevated nitrogen-15 levels in A. simus suggest that A. simus occupied a relatively high trophic level.'
+Broadly elevated nitrogen-15 levels in A. simus suggest that A. simus occupied a relatively high trophic level.'
 Data can be variable across individuals and localities; while samples from Rancho La Brea were on a spectrum, some specimens were on the same trophic level as Smilodon fatalis.'
+Specimens from northern Vancouver Island had distinctly lower nitrogen-15 levels, however this may be due to competition between female A. simus and brown bears.
 While samples from Alaska,' Texas,' and Vancouver Island were of terrestrial origin,' samples from coastal California suggested a ~19% consumption rate of seals (along with bison and camels).
 This partial reliance on marine resources has been suggested to be as a result of a competitive carnivore guild on mainland California.

-Although elevated nitrogen-15 levels have been argued to indicate pure carnivory, even the isotope data of the most carnivorous Beringian Arctodus overlapped with modern, typically omniherbivorous brown bears from Europe, eastern Wyoming, and central Montana, demonstrating that isotope data cannot distinguish between hypercarnivores and omnivores that eat a significant amount of animal matter.
+Although elevated nitrogen-15 levels have been argued to indicate pure carnivory, even the isotope data of the most carnivorous Beringian Arctodus overlapped with modern, typically omniherbivorous brown bears from Europe, central Montana, and eastern Wyoming, demonstrating that isotope data cannot distinguish between hypercarnivores and omnivores that eat a significant amount of animal matter.
 Studies are also complicated by a lack of compound-specific data.
-The variability of δ^{15}N, such as the extremely high levels from Natural Trap Cave (Wyoming) and Dawson (Yukon) have been suggested by authors to be influenced by the regionalization and flexibility of A. simus' diet, individual/evolving prey and plant choices, the isotopic composition of the local environment and prey (such as muskox), and nutritional stress.
+The variability of δ^{15}N, such as the extremely high levels from Natural Trap Cave (Wyoming) and Dawson (Yukon) have been suggested by authors to be influenced by the isotopic composition of the local environment and prey (such as muskox), individual/evolving prey and plant choices, the regionalization and flexibility of A. simus' diet, and nutritional stress.

 Paleoecology

 Arctodus pristinus

 A reconstruction of Arctodus pristinus, from the Bishop Museum of Science and Nature, Florida.

-Endemic to the late Blancan faunal stage and Irvingtonian faunal stage, Arctodus pristinus was a relatively large tremarctine bear.
-Sometimes referred to as the eastern short-faced bear, A. pristinus has been found in Florida, Kansas, Maryland, New Mexico, Pennsylvania,' South Carolina, and West Virginia in the US, and Aguascalientes in Mexico.'
-Possible remains have also been recovered from Arizona.
+Traditionally thought to be endemic to the late Blancan faunal stage and Irvingtonian faunal stage, Arctodus pristinus was a relatively large tremarctine bear.
+Sometimes referred to as the eastern short-faced bear, A. pristinus has been found in Florida, Kansas, Maryland, Nebraska, New Mexico, Pennsylvania,' South Carolina, and West Virginia in the US, and Aguascalientes & Jalisco in Mexico.'
+Possible remains have also been recovered from Arizona, along with potential Rancholabrean sites from Mexico (Puebla, State of Mexico).
 A. pristinus is particularly well known from Florida, especially from the Leisey Shell Pit.
 Like A. simus and other tremarctine bears, A. pristinus had adaptations for herbivory, and was likely largely herbivorous itself, although Arctodus has been suggested to be generally more carnivorous than contemporary bears.